Tooaad/UPM_Social-API/README.md

 API Restful from Service Oriented Systems course

 ## Subject
-Implement a working prototype of a facebook-like social network.
+Implement a working prototype of a Facebook-like social network.
 Users must chat with others via posts and messages.
-Also they must have the possibility to add or remove friends, check their profile, messages and posts.
+Also, they must have the possibility to add or remove friends and check their profiles, messages, and posts.
 Here are some operations of the API:

 - Add/Delete a user
-- Check basic data of any user
+- Check the basic data of any user
 - List all the users on the network.
-This list should filter by name
+This list should be filtered by name
 - Post/Edit/Delete a message on your profile page
 - List all the messages on your profile page.
-This list should filter by range
+This list should be filtered by a range
 - Add/Delete a friend
 - List all your friends on your profile page.
-This list should filter by range
+This list should be filtered by a range
 - Send a message to the profile page of a friend
-- List all the message sent to other friends.
-This list should filter by date and range
+- List all the messages sent to other friends.
+This list should be filtered by date and range
-- List friends messages.
-This list should filter by content message
+- List friend's messages.
+This list should be filtered by content message

 ## Tools
 - Java 8